|

 an eclectic range of subjects such as taxes, neglected children, team

 mascots, and the information glut.
+The tenor of Buss

 social commentary is somewhere between the witty jeering of Mark Twain

 and the pithy insights of Sinclair Lewis.
-In his free
+In his free verse one finds

-profanity. - The Tampa Tribune.
+- The Tampa Tribune.
+The music transports the

 poetry into the dramatic and colorful sound world of the flute and percussion